ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 🍀 Two lesser types of commands exist for this system:

-  1. ⚡ [WinAmp](https://forums.winamp.com/forum/winamp/winamp-discussion/306661-winamp-5-666-released-build-3516) 🦙 integration commands (to work with the song that is currently playing in ⚡️ [WinAmp](https://forums.winamp.com/forum/winamp/winamp-discussion/306661-winamp-5-666-released-build-3516) 🦙)
+  1. ⚡ [WinAmp](https://forums.winamp.com/forum/winamp/winamp-discussion/306661-winamp-5-666-released-build-3516) 🦙 integration commands (to work with the song that is currently playing in ⚡️Winamp⚡️) [WinAmp](https://forums.winamp.com/forum/winamp/winamp-discussion/306661-winamp-5-666-released-build-3516) 🦙)
   1. ⚙️ Subordinate commands (*under-the-hood* stuff not generally invoked directly)

 🍀 Uncategorized commands:

   1. [thorough.bat](../BAT-and-UTIL-files-1/thorough.bat) - sets/unsets the ```%LYRIC_KARAOKE_ALIGNMENT_THOROUGH_MODE%``` environment variables for thorough mode, so that no prompts auto-timeout.
 This is for those who want to trade thoroughness for speed.
 You can’t run things overnight in thorough mode.
-The most SRT files I’ve created in a day in thorough mode is 480, and that required some amount of attention from wake to sleep.